 9 Ways to Experience New Orleans on a Budget

-New Orleans has many nicknames: Nawlins.
-The Big Easy.
-Crescent City.
-Mardi Gras City.
-The Birthplace of Jazz.
+New Orleans has many nicknames: Nawlins, the Big Easy, Crescent City, Mardi Gras City, and the Birthplace of Jazz.
+No matter what you call it, it is a popular destination.

-Since it’s been on my bucket list for quite awhile, I was really excited to have the opportunity to finally see it for myself.
+After experiencing it myself, I can see why.
+Since it’s been on my bucket list for quite some time, I was really excited to finally see it for myself.

 I have to admit that before my trip, my perception of New Orleans was limited to what’s shown in movies: the French Quarter.
 I was pleasantly surprised to find out that the city has a lot to offer visitors and residents alike.